moisestohias/CCNANotes/ICND1/Part-1/3 - Protocol Reference Models.md

 + DHCP (Dynamic Host Configuration Prtcl): UDP:67
 + HTTP (Hyper Text Transfer Prtcl):80

-!Note: when a client connects to a server it uses the protocol port number as its Destination Port, and a high number port number (Ephemeral port) as its Source Port, !Note: Ephemeral ports: client's source ports number greater than 1023
+> [!Note] when a client connects to a server it uses the protocol port number as its Destination Port, and a high number port number (Ephemeral port) as its Source Port,

+> [!Note] Ephemeral ports: client's source ports number greater than 1023